Ritzlgrmft/ionic-logging-service/README.md

 ## Configuration

-The configuration is done with the [ionic-configuration-service](https://github.com/Ritzlgrmft/ionic-configuration-service).

-The specific configuration for the `ionic-logging-service` is taken from the key `logging`.
+If you use the [ionic-configuration-service](https://github.com/Ritzlgrmft/ionic-configuration-service), the specific configuration is taken from the key `logging`.
 Its structure is defined in the interface [LoggingConfiguration](src/logging-configuration.model.ts).

+Alternatively, you can call `configure()` manually.
+This methods takes an object of type [LoggingConfiguration](src/logging-configuration.model.ts) as well.

 By default, the following configuration is used: